pykale/pykale/examples/fewshot_protonet/README.md

 `python main.py --cfg configs/template.yaml --gpus 1`

 - `demo.yaml` is a demo configuration file.
-Change `DATASET.ROOT` item in config files to fit your dataset directory for a quick demo running.
+Change `DATASET.ROOT` item in it to fit your dataset directory for a quick demo running.
 - `template.yaml` contains all hyperparameters that users can change.
 It allows users to customize the model accordingly.
 - Available backbones: any `resnet` structures from `torchvision.models` or `kale.embed.image_cnn`.